Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-edit"></i> Variant for AutoConnectElements

-Some AutoConnectAux APIs specify AutoConnectElement as an argument.
-There are also functions that returns a pointer to AutoConnectElement.
-In order to make these interfaces single, AutoConnectElement behaves as a variant type of other elements.
+Some AutoConnectAux APIs specify AutoConnectElements as an argument.
+There are also functions that return a pointer to AutoConnectElements.
+AutoConnectElement behaves as a variant type of each element class to make these interfaces a single.
 Use [reinterpret_cast](https://en.cppreference.com/w/cpp/language/reinterpret_cast) to cast from a variant pointer to an Actual type pointer of AutoConnectElements.

 ```cpp
 AutoConnectAux aux;